milhomem/makefiles/README.md

-env-to-envfile | Phony | Dumps the environment variables to a `.env` file scoped to the `.env.dist` variables docker-build | Phony | Builds a `Dockerfile` and tag it using the `docker` binary docker-build-push | Phony | Pushes a recently build to a remote registry using the `docker` binary k8s-minikube-volume | Phony | Mounts a local volume inside `minikube` k8s-up | Phony | Applies a kubernetes folder of file using `kubectl` k8s-down | Phony | Deletes kubernetes resources from specifications using `kubectl`
+env-to-envfile | Phony | Dumps the environment variables to a `.env` file scoped to the `.env.dist` variables docker-build | Phony | Builds a `Dockerfile` and tag it using the `docker` binary docker-build-push | Phony | Pushes a recently build to a remote registry using the `docker` binary docker_run | Function | Runs a command inside a docker image k8s-minikube-volume | Phony | Mounts a local volume inside `minikube` k8s-up | Phony | Applies a kubernetes folder of file using `kubectl` k8s-down | Phony | Deletes kubernetes resources from specifications using `kubectl`